-The Nomad Factory BT Analog Trackbox is part of the Blue Tube series of plugins from the prolific plugin manufacturers.
+The BT Analog Trackbox is part of the Blue Tube series of plugins from Nomad Factory.

-The Blue Tubes series is designed to have the sonic character of valve (o.k. tube!) gear, although they are original ideas and not emulations of famous hardware.
+The Blue Tubes series is designed to have the sonic character of valve (tube) gear, although they are original ideas and not emulations of famous hardware.

 The BT Analog Trackbox can best be described as a channel strip, with all the features of a large mixing console channel strip and a little mojo of it’s own.
 The top section houses the input and output level controls, large switchable vu style meters, frequency selectable push button high pass and low pass filters, a polarity button (marked “Phase”) and a limiter with it’s own on/off button and an overall Bypass button underneath that.
 A handy feature is that the status of the control knob or button you are adjusting appears in the top right hand window of the plugin.

 The lower section houses four more modules.
 The first, from left to right is labelled “Tube” and has controls for Amount (drive), Color, which speaks for itself and Triode.
 The Triode knob is continuously adjustable from Single Triode mode through to Dual Triode mode.
 This is where much of the character and sonic colour lives.

 Starting from the bottom knob, turning clockwise from Single through to Dual mode increases the density of the tube “saturation” or distortion.
 I prefer to think of the word saturation in terms of analogue tape saturation rather than circuit overdrive, but most people use it these days to describe overdrive, so I officially give in!
 Dual mode produces a thicker and perhaps smoother overdrive than Single mode and the desired effect can be easily tuned in with the continuous control.
 Same with the Color control, which adjusts the tonal character of the effect.